 Both development boards are driven by the Atmega32U4 microcontroller.
 There is no difference between the Pro Micro and Teensy 2.0 in this regard.

 According to its datasheet, this chip offers on-board HID support, making both the Pro Micro and Teensy ideal to drive custom keyboards or other USB devices.
-No need for a bulky external USB interface any more.
+No need for a bulky external USB interface or the arduous work of making a custom bootloader any more.

 While the Atmega32U4 is not the most powerful microcontroller, the 16MHz clock and 32K flash memory is more than enough for most purposes.
 Anything faster or featuring more memory would be an overkill for custom keyboards.

 The number of (easily accessible) GPIO pins is one of the most important factors when deciding on the appropriate controller board for a specific project.